jimd1989/bang/README.md

 ## Usage

-    bang <cutoff value 0:255> <clock divide> <message>
+    bang <cutoff value 0:255> <clock divide 0.0001:inf> <message>

 The program will listen to the audio input.
-If the amplitude is greater than the specified `cutoff`, then `message` will be displayed.
-I was having trouble with sndio eagerly reading audio at a high resolution no matter what values I passed to it, so `div` can be used to skip some cycles.
+If the average amplitude of a sampled window is greater than the specified `cutoff`, then `message` will be displayed.

+The `div` argument can avoid triggering the message multiple times on a single pulse.
+When the message is printed, an envelope over the buffer will be engaged.
+All values read will be multiplied by a value ∈ [0,1] depending on the envelope position.
+The value of `div` is the number of buffer-read cycles that occur before the envelope increments back to 1.0.
+It doesn't need to be an integer.

+It's finnicky, but playing with the `cutoff` and `div` values should be able to track a pulse eventually.

 ## Caveats

 Many.
 Program assumes stereo input, 48000khz sample rate. sndio doesn't respect some of the settings on my soundcard/OS.
+The envelope is linear; I don't know if that is ideal.
 Source code is like 50 lines, so just edit what doesn't please you.